debomatic/debomatic/docs/index.rst

 for you.
 In order to do so, you have to pass ``-sd`` flag to ``debuild`` or ``dpkg-buildpackage``.

-Multiple uploads of the same source packages are allowed, Deb-o-Matic will overwrite previous builds with new, fresh files.
+Multiple uploads of the same packages are allowed, Deb-o-Matic will overwrite previous builds with new, fresh files.

 Prepare command files
 =====================